Arrive Johannesburg, South Africa

 Sossusvlei | Driving Over the Dunes

 No Namibian safari is complete without a visit to world-renowned Sossusvlei, a place of awe-inspiring beauty.
-Imagine a clay pan that only rarely fills with water.
-Sossusvlei is also surrounded by magnificent terra cotta sand dunes that rise nearly a thousand feet into the vast, blue sky.
+Rarely filled with water, the salt and clay pan is surrounded by magnificent terra cotta sand dunes that rise nearly a thousand feet into the vast, blue sky.
 A climb to the top of one of these dunes — among the highest in the world — is an unforgettable experience.
 Return to your lodge for an afternoon at leisure.

 Sossusvlei | Desert Wildlife